SAP-samples/teched2024-AD181/exercises/ex4.1/README.md

 <img src="images/image11.jpg" />

 5. The Deploy to Work Zone dialog will show you the build progress.
 Once it finishes, it will indicate that your app is live at the specified endpoint URL.
-If you try to access this URL in your web browser now, you will get an Access Denied error.
-We will address this in the next section.
-You can close this dialog and return to the SAP Build Lobby.
+You can close this dialog.

 <img src="images/image12.jpg" />